A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsection{Preventing crosstalk-induced fault injection via isolation}

-The authors in~\cite{saki-islped} proposed using \emph{buffer qubits} to thwart crosstalk-induced fault injection.
-They experimentally demonstrated the countermeasure by running parallel circuits on \emph{ibmq\_16\_melbourne} another Canary processor (Fig.~\ref{fig:buffer-qubits}).
-In scenario--1, they allocated two programs on adjacent qubits: victim program on physical qubits \{Q0, Q1, Q14\} and adversary program on \{Q2, Q12\}.
-In scenario--2, they introduced buffer qubits between the programs where \{Q2, Q12\} acted as a buffer, and the adversary program was pushed to \{Q3,Q11\}.
-For scenario--2, they reported higher fidelity (as much as $1.87$x) than scenario--1.
-The authors also suggest the use of pulse optimization and avoidance of free qubit evolution as device-level countermeasures.
+\emph{Buffer qubits} has been proposed \cite{saki-islped} to thwart crosstalk-induced fault injection.
+This countermeasure has been experimentally demonstrated by running parallel circuits on \emph{ibmq\_16\_melbourne} another Canary processor (Fig.~\ref{fig:buffer-qubits}).
+In scenario--1, two programs were allocated on adjacent qubits: victim program on physical qubits \{Q0, Q1, Q14\} and adversary program on \{Q2, Q12\}.
+In scenario--2, buffer qubits were introduced between the programs where \{Q2, Q12\} acted as a buffer, and the adversary program was pushed to \{Q3,Q11\}.
+For scenario--2, higher fidelity (as much as $1.87$x) than scenario--1 has been reported.
+The use of pulse optimization and avoidance of free qubit evolution as device-level countermeasures has also been suggested.